lykmapipo/mongoose-polymer/README.md

 Polymorphic associations for [mongoose](https://github.com/Automattic/mongoose) inspired by [laravel polymorphic relations](http://laravel.com/docs/4.2/eloquent#polymorphic-relations) and others.

 ## What is it
-`mongoose-polymer` and thus polymorphic associations, allow a model to belong to more than one other model, on a single association.
+`mongoose-polymer` and thus polymorphic associations, allow a model to belong to more than one other model on a single association.
 For example, you might have a photo model that belongs to either a user model or an product model.

 ## Installation
 ```sh